Here are the essential info to explain the purpose of Google's Material Design and how it will affect the interface design process.

 The icons have been released as PNGs and if you use Sketch feel free to download the editable file as well.
 I feel that these icons resemble the perfect balance between simplicity and detail in regards to Material design.
 They’re easy to recognize and they all look very consistent.

 I hope this post distilled the elaborate subject of Material design into the most crucial elements.
 Once you understand what Google means by the word “material” everything else starts to make a lot more sense.
-If you’re itching to test your material design skills why not download one of Google’s pre-made templates?
+If you’re itching to test your material design skills check out how to build a Material theme.
 This is a great way of getting your hands dirty without building your own objects from scratch or dirt.
 Wireframing with twigs is so last year.